 Our Solo Parent Family Vacations

 Looking for your next family vacation?
-Don’t forget, Intrepid offers a 10% discount for all travellers aged 17 and under.
+Don’t forget, Intrepid offers a 10% discount for all travelers aged 17 and under.

 The clue’s in the title.
 These trips are for single parent families only (including any aunts, uncles or cousins who’d like to come along, of course).
 As long as you’re travelling with a child under the age of 18, you’re a family in our eyes.
 Plus, unlike other travel companies, children aged 17 years and younger receive a 10% discount off the price of their trip.